Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 4. Straddle a Chair

-To conserve your energy, lean on the back of a chair as you sit down to rest.
+To conserve your energy, lean back against the chair as you sit down to rest.
 This position requires you to straddle the chair, which helps open your pelvis.20 Leaning forward can also put less pressure on your lower back.21 Place your pillow on the back of the chair and take a break.
-This is also a great position for a support person to do counter pressure and massage your back and lower back.20
+This is also a great position for a support person to perform counter-pressure and massage your back and lower back.20

 Pregnant woman straddling a chair in early labor.